pitchmuc/aepp/docs/fieldGroupManager.md

 * enumType: OPTIONAL: If your field is an enum, indicates whether it is an enum (True) or suggested values (False)\
 * ref : OPTIONAL : If you have selected "dataType" as your `datatype`, you should use this parameter to pass the reference. possible kwargs:
 * defaultPath : Define which path to take by default for adding new field on tenant.
-Default "property", possible alternative : "customFields"
+Default "customFields", possible alternative : "property".
 * description : if you want to add a description on your field